 Please note that SIT will make every effort to maintain its programs as described.
 To respond to emergent situations, like COVID-19, however, SIT may have to change or cancel programs.

-WHY A MASTER'S IN CRISIS MANAGEMENT?
+WHY A MASTER'S IN HUMANITARIAN ASSISTANCE AND CRISIS MANAGEMENT?

 Political upheaval, natural disasters, forced displacement, public health emergencies, and other major events have resulted in humanitarian crises on a massive scale.
 Through excursions, fieldwork, and experiential learning across at least three continents, this program gives you hands-on, graduate-level training in humanitarian assistance and crisis management.